 “We came in right away in September, and for three to four weeks, he became our top recruit,” said Morris, “You feel extremely lucky when you sign a guy like that early and a kid who really wants to be here because there’s a lot of schools that wish they would have recruited him a lot harder.”

-Turnage gives Quinnipiac much-needed depth at point guard.
+Turnage gives Quinnipiac a talented option at point guard.
 The St. Raymond’s (Bronx, N.Y.) alum finished his high school career as the school’s No. 2 all-time scorer with over 1400 career points.
 He averaged 16.7 points, 3.8 assists, 3.5 rebounds and 1.4 steals per game during his senior season and was an AAU standout for the Riverside Hawks on the Under Armour circuit.
+Turnage comes from a family of hoopers.
+His dad, Billy Turnage, coaches at Holy Cross H.S. in Queens and was a big part of his son’s development as a player.

-Twitchy and tough, Turnage is a proven floor general and playmaker, shoots the ball well from both mid-range and three and despite his size, he’s an effective defender.
-Head coach Tom Pecora was very involved in his recruitment process.
+Twitchy and tough, Turnage is a proven floor general and playmaker.
+He shoots the ball well from both mid-range and three and despite his size, he’s an energetic defender.
+Pecora was very involved in recruiting Turnage to Quinnipiac.

 Quinnipiac Bound Tai Turnage turning up for Rundown NYC at is8nikebasketball Spring League ‘25 pic.twitter.com/o4nwRy79OX